How To Use

 Create Collection

-Creating a collection in LoadFAST allows users to group reports and pages for analysis and testing.
+Overview: Creating a collection in LoadFAST allows users to group reports and pages for testing load time.

 Steps: